viaart/DisplayedAppSwitcher/README.md

 2. It can also be cumbersome to use the Windows’s Taskbar to switch between the two apps, since there are multiple icons for both JW Library and Zoom pinned to the Taskbar, and it is not readily apparent which icon corresponds to the secondary window of either app.
 This creates unnecessary pauses, or misclicks.
 Ideally, a mechanical button or a well known keyboard shortcut to quickly perform the switch would be great, but none of them are provided by either Zoom or JW Library.

 3. Most of the time, JW Library should be seen on the secondary monitor, but Zoom’s window tends to cover it due to some Z-sorting or window priority issues.
-It’s quite hard to diagnose this issue.
+JW Library second window may suddenly go to a minimized mode when Share Screen is initiated.

 ## Solution

-DisplayedAppSwitcher provides a temporary solution, making the switching between Zoom and JW Library more efficient.
-Hopefully, Zoom will eventually find a way to fix this behavior.
-And, perhaps JW Library will provide a more reliable way to keep itself on the top, when another application sits on the same screen.
+DisplayedAppSwitcher provides a temporary solution, making the switching between Zoom and JW Library more predictable.

 In the meanwhile, the solution proposed here is to hide Zoom’s secondary window, when JW Library is to be seen.
 And then bring it back when requested.

 DisplayedAppSwitcher hides the secondary Zoom window when it is used to switch to JW Library.
 When switching back to Zoom, DisplayedAppSwitcher restores the hidden Zoom window to its previous visible state, including full screen mode.
 This helps to avoid all of the problems described above.

+> Hopefully, Zoom will eventually find a way to fix window jumping behavior.
+And, perhaps JW Library will provide a more reliable way to keep itself on the top, when another application sits on the same screen.
+Then there will be no need for DisplayedAppSwitcher.
+Periodically check how everything works without DisplayedAppSwitcher.

 ## Known to work